zigbeer/zigbee-shepherd/README.md

 * Hardware
     - [SmartRF05EB (with CC2530EM)](http://www.ti.com/tool/cc2530dk)
     - [CC2531 USB Stick](http://www.ti.com/tool/cc2531emk)
-    - CC2538 (Not tested.
+    - CC2538 (Not tested yet.
 I don't have the kit.)
-    - CC2630/CC2650 (Not tested.
+    - CC2630/CC2650 (Not tested yet.
 I don't have the kit.)

 * Firmware
     - To use CC2530/31 as the coordinator, please download the [**pre-built ZNP image**](https://github.com/zigbeer/documents/tree/master/zigbee-shepherd) to your chip first.
-The pre-built image has compiled as a ZNP with ZDO callback, ZCL supports, and functions we need.
+The pre-built image has been compiled as a ZNP with ZDO callback, ZCL supports, and functions we need.

 <br />